An excessively massive thick disc of the enormous edge-on lenticular galaxy NGC7572: Analysis of archival data and new observations

 \subsubsection{Full spectral fitting}

 To derive internal kinematics and stellar population properties (mean ages, metallicities [Fe/H] and $\alpha$-elements abundances [Mg/Fe]) of thin and thick discs, we applied the \nb\ full spectrum fitting technique \citep{nbursts_a,nbursts_b}, which we updated by including the fitting of $\alpha$-element abundances.
 We used two different grids of simple stellar population (SSP) models.
 To better constrain internal kinematics we used the high-resolution ($R=10000$) \textsc{pegase.hr} SSPs \citep{pegasehr}.
-Age, metallicity, and $\alpha$-enhancement of stellar populations were derived using intermediate-resolution ($R\approx2000$) {\sc miles v11} models \citep{miles2015_alpha} where two SSP grids are available for solar-scaled [Mg/Fe]\,$=0.0$~dex and $\alpha$-enhanced [Mg/Fe]\,$=+0.4$~dex populations with the \citet{Kroupa02} stellar mass function.
+Age, metallicity, and $\alpha$-abundance of stellar populations were derived using intermediate-resolution ($R\approx2000$) {\sc miles v11} models \citep{miles2015_alpha} where two SSP grids are available for solar-scaled [Mg/Fe]\,$=0.0$~dex and $\alpha$-enhanced [Mg/Fe]\,$=+0.4$~dex populations with the \citet{Kroupa02} stellar mass function.

 The \nb\ technique implements a pixel space $\chi^2$ minimization algorithm where an observed spectrum is approximated by a stellar population model broadened with a parametric line-of-sight velocity distribution (LOSVD) and multiplied by a polynomial continuum to take into account dust attenuation and/or possible flux calibration imperfections in both observations and models.
 The principal computational step during the $\chi^2$ minimisation is the spectrum interpolation from the stellar population grid according to the given model parameters.
-For the \textsc{pegase.hr} models we used two-dimensional spline interpolation across ages and metallicities implemented in the original version of \nb.
-The {\sc miles v11} is presented by only two values of [Mg/Fe] (0.0~dex and +0.4~dex). {To include the [Mg/Fe]} dimension use this grid we modified the interpolation procedure by running the two-dimensional spline interpolation twice {for both [Mg/Fe] values} and then linearly interpolating along the [Mg/Fe] axis.
-This approach provided fully consistent results with the direct scan of the $\chi^2$ space over an over-sampled [Mg/Fe] axes presented in \citet{CA18}.
+For the \textsc{pegase.hr} models we used 2D spline interpolation across ages and metallicities implemented in the original version of \nb.
+The {\sc miles v11} library has two values of [Mg/Fe] (0.0~dex and +0.4~dex).
+To include the [Mg/Fe] dimension use this grid we modified the interpolation procedure by running the 2D spline interpolation twice for both [Mg/Fe] values and then linearly interpolating along the [Mg/Fe] axis.
+This approach provided fully consistent results with the direct scan of the $\chi^2$ space over an oversampled [Mg/Fe] axes presented in \citet{CA18}.
 To take into account the instrumental broadening, we pre-convolved the grid of stellar population models with the LSF derived from twilight spectra as described earlier.